BolajiAyodeji/Blogposts/ck5c3bdws0168qps1b29ykc5x.md

 React components implement a **render()** method that takes input data and returns what to display.

-This would display a heading saying “Hello, world!”.
+This would display a heading saying, “Hello, world!”.

 ```js
 ReactDOM.render(